-In view of the recent significant increase in Covid-19 cases in Israel, the Israeli Government decided to tighten domestic restrictions, expand the "green pass" and start to apply the "purple pass" in malls and places of commerce on August 18, 2021.
+In view of the significant increase in Covid-19 cases in Israel in July 2021, the Israeli Government decided to tighten domestic restrictions, expand the "green pass" and start to apply the "purple pass" in malls and places of commerce from August 18, 2021.
+Recently, in view of the extensive nationwide vaccination campaign, the number of Covid-19 cases has significantly dropped.

-As of the reporting date, all of the Company's stores in Israel and abroad are open in accordance with the relevant guidelines and regulations for containment of Covid-19.
+As of the financial statement date, all of the Company's stores in Israel and abroad are open in accordance with the relevant guidelines and regulations for containment of Covid-19.